Enn Reitel: Voiceovers

 Reitel does voiceovers for The X Factor.
 He played the Town Crier and The Maggot in Tim Burton's Corpse Bride and played Auric Goldfinger in the 2004 video game GoldenEye: Rogue Agent.
-It is his voice that provides the vocals on Lemon Jelly's "Nice Weather For Ducks" in 2002.
+It is his voice that provides the vocals on Lemon Jelly's "Nice Weather for Ducks" in 2002.
 He narrated the in-game promo spot for the Praying Mantis PMC in Metal Gear Solid 4: Guns of the Patriots.
 He also does Lorenzo Belli's voice from Capcom's survival horror game Haunting Ground.
 He was also the voice of Billy the ventriloquist dummy in James Wan's movie Dead Silence.
 He also provided voice performance for the audiobook of the sixth book in Eoin Colfer's Artemis Fowl series, The Time Paradox.
 Reitel also provided the voice for Delvin Mallory in The Elder Scrolls V: Skyrim and the Wizard Zabodon in The Big Knights.
-He also provided the voice of Ost Ordura in Kingdoms of Amalur: Reckoning and Alfred Pennyworth in Batman: The Telltale Series.
+He also provided the voice of Ost Ordura in Kingdoms of Amalur: Reckoning, and Alfred Pennyworth in Batman: The Telltale Series (2016), as well as its sequel Batman: The Enemy Within (2017).
 He also played Male Altmer and Dunmer in The Elder Scrolls Online.
-He also provided voices of The Time Keeper in Skylanders: Swap Force, Laufey in Hulk and the Agents of SMASH, Master Ding in Kung Fu Panda: Legends of Awesomeness, Sebastian Oliver in Adr1ft, Olgan in Baten Kaitos Origins, Bootstrap Bill Turner in Pirates of the Caribbean: Dead Man's Chest, A Male Pedestrian in Infamous, Deraegis in Batman: The Brave and the Bold, Five Leaf Clover Guy, Japanese Deputy, Robertson, Boss Guraji and Fox in TripTank, Edwin Jarvis in Marvel Heroes, An English Spy in American Dad!, Billy in Dead Silence and The Dreamer in The Secret World.
+He also provided voices of The Time Keeper in Skylanders: Swap Force, Laufey in Hulk and the Agents of S.M.A.S.H., Master Ding in Kung Fu Panda: Legends of Awesomeness, Sebastian Oliver in Adr1ft, Olgan in Baten Kaitos Origins, Bootstrap Bill Turner in Pirates of the Caribbean: Dead Man's Chest, A Male Pedestrian in Infamous, Deraegis in Batman: The Brave and the Bold, Five Leaf Clover Guy, Japanese Deputy, Robertson, Boss Guraji and Fox in TripTank, Edwin Jarvis in Marvel Heroes, An English Spy in American Dad!, Billy in Dead Silence and The Dreamer in The Secret World.
 In May 2014, Reitel replaced Ade Edmondson as the voice of the Animal in the Peperami adverts.